 Key West Florida, USA Travel Guide

-This island has more to offer than just beautiful scenery.
+This island offers more than just beautiful scenery.
 It has an escape into a world where history and nature combine with a welcoming community.
-West creates a chance to recharge, explore, and meet a spot that genuinely feels different.
+West creates a chance to recharge, explore, and meet a place that genuinely feels different.
 You will find yourself enchanted by its personality and the easygoing way of life.

 Every option sets the scene for a memorable experience.
-Its blend of history, natural beauty, and an inviting community creates an atmosphere that captivates many.
+Its blend of history, natural beauty, and a welcoming community creates an atmosphere that captivates many.

-West sits as the southernmost island in the Florida Keys, a chain of islands extending southwest from the Florida peninsula.
-It is located closer to Havana, Cuba, than to Miami, Florida.
+West sits as the southernmost an island located in the Florida Keys, a chain of islands extending southwest from the Florida peninsula.
+It lies closer to Havana, Cuba, than to Miami, Florida.
 This geographical position influences its climate, ecosystem, and cultural ties.
-The island measures approximately 4 miles extended and A single mile wide, making it compact and readily navigable.
+The island measures approximately 4 miles extended and ONE mile wide, making it compact and readily navigable.

-The island itself is a "fossilized coral reef," formed from the distant past coral reefs.
-This means the land is generally flat and low-lying, with elevations rarely exceeding 18 feet at an elevation of.
-The surrounding the water is part of the Florida Reef Tract, the only living coral barrier reef in the continental United States.
+The island itself is a "fossilized coral reef," formed from long ago coral reefs.
+This means the land is generally flat and low-lying, with elevations rarely exceeding 18 feet above sea level.
+The surrounding waters are part of the Florida Reef Tract, the only living coral barrier reef in the continental United States.
 This feature of nature feature draws snorkelers and divers from around the globe.

 Closer to Havana, Cuba than Miami, Florida.